MakingSense/WebApiCore-Seed/Readme.md

         finally if you want some initial data add it into `DatabaseSeed.cs` inside the `Initialize` method and before the `EnsureCreated()` but after the `SaveChanges()`

     6.
-        Then you're gonna need a place to drop the bussines/domain logic.
+        Then you're going to need a place to drop the business/domain logic.
 Inside `WebApiCoreSeed.Domain/Service` add a `NewValueService.cs` and into `WebApiCoreSeed.Domain/Service/Contracts` add a `INewValueService.cs`.

         Inside `INewValueService.cs` add the namespace `WebApiCoreSeed.Domain.Services.Interfaces` and define all the operations that NewValue performs inside an interface.